Technigo/project-auth/README.md

 # Project Auth API

 A simple authentication API built with Node.js and Express.
 It allows users to sign up, log in, and access protected routes with a valid token.
+The frontend is made with Tailwind CSS.

 ## The problem